WANGYue0216/Group10_MSDA8001_Dissertation/README.md

-# Drift Diffusion Modeling Analysis for Emotion-Guided Perceptual Decision-Making
+# Comparing Three Drift Diffusion Modeling Frameworks to Investigate Emotion-Guided Perceptual Decision-Making

 This repository contains the analysis code and data for the project "Comparing Three Drift Diffusion Modeling Frameworks to Investigate Emotion-Guided Perceptual Decision-Making."
 It employs the `dockerHDDM`, `PyDDM`, and `hBayesDM` frameworks to investigate the effects of spatial frequency (SF) and attention on emotion-guided decision-making.
 Below are the setup and execution instructions for each framework.